By Sam Cortes, Communications Coordinator

-Adam Wedlake, Executive Director of Basketball Manitoba for the last 25 years, has noticed a recent change in the concussion side of basketball and within sport in general.
+Adam Wedlake, Executive Director of Basketball Manitoba for the last more than 25 years, has noticed a recent change in the concussion side of basketball and within sport in general.

-“Only in the last 10 years have concussions started to become on the radar, and only in the last few years have they been discussed more in sport and amongst athletes,” Adam said.
+“Only in the last 10 years have concussions started to become on the radar, and only in the last few years have they been discussed more in sport and among athletes,” Adam said.

 For Basketball Manitoba athlete Ayva Khan, a concussion is something she is familiar with.